limitlessloop/vets.gov-status/scripts/migration_status/VBMStrack1.md

 Validate Disaster Recovery (DR) and Backup                |       | CD2 decision                | N/A      | Not relevant
-Build out and cutover checklist 100% complete                |       | Checklist in development by CAS COMPLETED ALL Build Out and Cutover Tasks                   | Yellow | Track 1 (eFolder storage) (track 1 is bulk of storage, but not 100% of all storage); eFolder storage will be migrated out of Terremark by December 2018; but overall VBMS won't be out of IBM/Terremark by March 2019 (not end of calendar year 2018); marking this yellow b/c clarification of status communications need to be clarified.
+Build out and cutover checklist 100% complete                |       | Checklist in development by CAS COMPLETED ALL Build Out and Cutover Tasks                   | Yellow | Track 1 (eFolder storage) (track 1 is bulk of storage, but not 100% of all storage); eFolder storage will be migrated out of Terremark by December 2018; but overall VBMS won't be out of IBM/Terremark until March 2019 (not end of calendar year 2018); marking this yellow b/c clarification of status communications need to be clarified.

 ### Cloud Operations